 a) New and amended standards adopted by the Company

-These amendments do not have a material impact on the Company in the current or future reporting periods and on foreseeable future transactions.
+These amendments did not have any material impact on the amounts recognised in prior periods and are not expected to significantly affect the current or future periods.

 b) New and amended standards issued but not effective -

-Property, plant and equipment held for use in the production or/andsupply of goods or services, or foradministrative purposes are stated in the balance sheet at cost, less any subsequent accumulated depreciation and subsequent accumulated impairment losses except for freehold land (other than freehold land used for mining) which is carried at historical cost.
+Property, plant and equipment held for use in the production or/and supply of goods or services, or for administrative purposes are stated in the balance sheet at cost, less any subsequent accumulated depreciation and subsequent accumulated impairment losses except for freehold land (other than freehold land used for mining) which is carried at historical cost.

 The present value of obligatory decommissioning cost related to assets are included in the initial cost of such assets.
 Cost may also include effective portion on qualifying cash flow hedges of foreign currency purchases of property, plant and equipment transferred from hedge reserve as basis adjustment.